-The HiPKI RCA hardware and software are dedicated that only the components which have obtained security authorization can be employed.
-There must be no other hardware devices, network connection or component software irrelevant to the operation installed and the checks for malicious code should be conducted during each use.
+The HiPKI RCA hardware and software are dedicated to supporting the operation of HiPKI RCA and only components obtained security authorization can be used.
+There must be no other hardware devices, network connections or component software installed irrelevant to the operation and the checks for malicious code should be conducted during each use.

-When loading software onto a CA system for the first time, HiPKI RCA verifies that the software is the correct version and is supplied by the vendor free of any modifications.
-After system installation, HiPKI RCA shall check the integrity of CA software during each use and shall be regularly scanned by using tools including anti-virus software and malware removal tool.
+When installing software used by HiPKI RCA to the system for the first time, HiPKI RCA verifies that the software is the correct version without any modifications and is supplied by the software vendor.
+After the installation is complete, HiPKI RCA shall check the integrity of CA software during each use and shall regularly perform a scan by using tools including anti-virus software and malware removal tool.

-HiPKI RCA documents and controls system configurations and any modification and upgrade of functions as well as detect unauthorized modifications to system software or configurations.
+HiPKI RCA documents and controls the system configurations and their modification and the upgrade of functions as well as detecting unauthorized modifications to system software or configurations.

-HiPKI RCA references the methodologies and standards in the ISO/IEC 27001, ISO/IEC 27002, ISO/IEC 27005, ISO/IEC 31000, WebTrust Principles and Criteria for Certification Authorities (WebTrust for CA) and Baseline Requirements for risk assessment, risk management and security management and control measures.
+HiPKI RCA references the methodologies and standards in the ISO/IEC 27001, ISO/IEC 27002, ISO/IEC 27005, ISO/IEC 31000, WebTrust Principles and Criteria for Certification Authorities (WebTrust for CA), and Baseline Requirements for risk assessment, risk management, and security management controls.